TheLogicMaster/lm8/docs/FPGA.md

 open the project in Quartus and deploy like normal.
 If you want to deploy without opening Quartus, run the `compile_and_flash.sh`script.
 To update the program without re-generating the whole project, run the `patch_rom.sh` script to update the VHDL code with the new program ROM.
+Typically, you should just use the `incremental_flash.sh` script to compile and flash with a ROM because it only compiles the project if it hasn't yet been compiled.
+This drastically cuts down on build times when testing programs and not changing the circuit.

 ## Debugging
 It's possible to debug programs on the FPGA using the normal Quartus tools.
 The `debug.sh` script